1. Local New Year's Eve Traditions

 - Mirablau: A bar on the heights with nice views over the city.

 - Elephant: A place of luxury that organizes many spectacular parties.

-- Poble Espanyol: As every year, at Poble Espanyol there is a mega party where you can choose between a "normal entrance" (€35) and a "VIP entrance" (€50).
+- Poble Espanyol: As with every year, at Poble Espanyol there's a mega party where you can choose between a "normal entry" (€35) and a "VIP entry" (€50).

 It's also highly recommended to go to the area of Vila Olímpica where there are many trendy clubs.
 Here the real party starts around 2AM in the morning.

 Winter is coming in Barcelona!
 If you love the Game of Thrones series, you can’t miss the first official international exposition by the producer HBO.
 Travel through the scenes of the television series, from The Wall, passing by the Black Castle and King’s Landing until arriving at Winterfell.
 The exposition displays the costumes, jewellery and other accessories used by the actors throughout the series.
 Don’t miss the opportunity to take a photo on the Iron Throne!